Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The Ministry of Finance is responsible for setting the public sector accounting standards, and according to the Iraqi Union of Accountants and Auditors (IUAA), has not adopted IPSAS.
-It remains unclear if there are plans to adopt IPSAS.
+The Ministry of Finance is responsible for setting public sector accounting standards.
 As of the date of the assessment, IUAA reports that self-financing public entities use Iraqi Unified Accounting System (IUAS) on an accrual-basis, whereas entities that are funded by government use the Governmental Accounting System (GAS) on a cash-basis.
+There are no reported plans to adopt IPSAS.

 The IUAA is encouraged to continue its technical and advocacy support to the Ministry of Finance as part of enhancing public financial management in the jurisdiction.
 It may find IFAC’s Train the Trainers: Introduction to IPSAS resource helpful in this regard.